leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 ![](/images/L-Dev-Report_from_Scratch/22.png)

 Your report should now look like the following.
 The sectioned off block from rows 18-25 (ends at highlighted line) is the frozen pane section that will stay at the top as you scroll down.
-This is where our header with the name of the report and filter parameters will go later.
+This is where the header with the name of the report and filter parameters will go later.
 The cells above row 18, which contain the report definitions area, are hidden.

 ![](/images/L-Dev-Report_from_Scratch/23.png)

-Now that the freeze panes is set up, formatting the spreadsheet is the next step in writing this report.
+Now that the freeze panes is set up, formatting the spreadsheet is the next step in creating the CustomerOrderHistory report.

-INTERJECT uses the hidden area of the frozen pane to define INTERJECT report functions and to set up the automatic formatting of the report data.

 ### Formatting the Report Area

-Begin by putting a report title in cell **B19** “Customer Orders” and formatting it to be **bold** and of text **size 14**.
+**Step 1:** Add the report title.

 1. Type **Customer Orders** into cell **B19** then **select the text** you just entered.
 2. Select the **Bold** option.
-3. Type **14** into the test size input field.
+3. Type **14** into the text size input field.

 ![](/images/L-Dev-Report_from_Scratch/24.png)

+**Step 2:** Add input fields for the filter parameters.

 The report filters act as a way to specify which data is being pulled into the report from the data portal by specifying a set of characters that the pulled in data must contain.
 Labeling the filters is important so that the user understands where they can type in the report and have it impact what data is returned.
 So, in cells **B21, B22 and B23**, respectively, type in: **“Company Name:”**, **“Contact Name:”**, and **“Customer ID:”**